FabricMC/fabric-docs/develop/loader/mod-resolution.md

 By default, Loader will look for mods in the `mods` folder located in the `.minecraft` folder.
 This search is not recursive, so it will not look in subfolders.

-This folder can be changed by setting the `fabric.modFolder` system property.
+This folder can be changed by setting the `fabric.modsFolder` system property.

 ### Additional Mod Sources {#additional-sources}